kbrubaker59/kbrubaker59.github.io/_albums/Yoshimi-Battles-the-Pink-Robots.md

 release_date: '2002-07-15'
 purchase_date:
 purchase_amount:
+album_imgs: # Make sure cover is the first image.
+  - 'yoshimi-cover.jpg'
 tracks:
+  a_tracks:
+    - '<strong>Side 1:</strong>'
     - '01-Fight Test'
     - '02-One More Robot/Sympathy 3000-21'
     - '03-Yoshimi Battles the Pink Robots pt.
 1'
     - '04-Yoshimi Battles the Pink Robots pt.
 2'
     - '05-In the Morning of the Magicians'
+  b_tracks:
+    - '<strong>Side 2:</strong>'
     - '06-Ego Tripping at the Gates of Hell'
     - '07-Are You a Hypnotist?'
     - '08-It&rsquo;s Summertime'
     - '09-Do You Realize??'
     - '10-All We Have Is Now'
     - '11-Approaching Pavonis Mons by Balloon (Utopia Planitia)'
 published: true
 ---